Richardson scores 27, leads Heat past Pistons 120-115 in OT

 TIP-INS

 Pistons: G Reggie Bullock missed his second straight game with an ankle sprain.
-G Luke Kennard (right shoulder separation) sat out his fifth successive game. .
-Griffin and Milwaukee guard Giannis Antetokounmpo are the only NBA players averaging at least 25 points, 10 rebounds and four assists. .
+G Luke Kennard (right shoulder separation) sat out his fifth successive game. ...
+Griffin and Milwaukee star Giannis Antetokounmpo are the only NBA players averaging at least 25 points, 10 rebounds and four assists. ...
 Pistons rookie guard Bruce Brown, who made his third start of the season, played college ball at Miami.

 UP NEXT